jonnyparris/plex-playbook/README.md

 ## Test connection

-Add public key to the server as root and then test out connection
+Add public key to the server as root and then test out connection.
+Also copy that public key to this folder for the playbook to use when it runs.

 Tries to ssh as root in this case
 ``` sh